 Bonds and bond funds are an important part of a balanced investment portfolio.
 For most investors, the cost of building a diversified bond portfolio is prohibitive.
 Bond mutual funds are cheaper and more efficient.

-In general, stocks and stock mutual funds provide higher returns than bond funds over the long term–but that higher return comes with higher risk.
+mutual funds provide higher returns than bond funds over the long term–but that higher return comes with higher risk.
 Bond funds tend to be less volatile than stock funds, and they can also provide you with a source of steady income.

-Within the world of bond funds, there are also different levels of risk and return.
-Just as you would want your first stock mutual fund to own a broad, diversified group of stocks, it is a good idea for your first bond fund to own a mix of government and corporate bonds, which have different levels of risk, perform differently in different environments, and offer different levels of yield.
-Of course, that still leaves you with a lot of funds from which to choose.
+mutual fund to own a broad, diversified group of stocks, it is a good idea for your first bond fund to own a mix of government and corporate bonds, which have different levels of risk, perform differently in different environments, and offer different levels of yield.
+Of course, that still leaves you with a lot of

 Here are some specific factors to consider when choosing a bond fund: